prorev/prorev.github.io/_posts/2020-01-11-interview.md

 }
 ```

-* Properties introduce getters and setters methods that can introduce intervening code such as a logic with DoLogCounterIsLow in the previous example.
-You have a control mechanism when the field is set or get.
+* Properties introduce `getters` and `setters` methods.

-** The other improvement properties have comparing to fields is properties can be read-only or write-only
+* Properties can be _read-only_ or _write-only_.

 ```c#
 public int Counter{ get; } //read-only public int Counter{ set; } //write-only
 ```
 When using fields you cannot set them write-only.
 Note that property setters and getters should execute as fast as possible.
-There should be no reading from a file or similar operations in them.
+There should be no reading from a file or similar operations.